-5.Q.1.1 Definition of an aerotow soaring contest
+5.Q.1.1 Definition of an Aero Tow soaring contest

-An aerotow soaring contest is made of successive rounds comprising a speed and a duration task.
-The gliders are towed up to 200 m altitude by a model aircraft tug.
+An aero tow soaring contest is made of successive rounds comprising a speed and a duration task.
+The gliders are towed up to 200 metres altitude by a model aircraft tug.